azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Successfully built 560570bf44e5
 Successfully tagged ozgurozturknet/firstimage:latest
 ```
-Congrats.
+Congrats!
 We have built our first image.
-Let's try if it's working as expect.
-Let's create a container and see.
+Let's create a container to see if it's working as expect.

 Type:
 ```shell